 - Practical value: We not only want to be put in a good light, we also want to help others.
 More useful products are therefore more likely being shared.

 - Stories: Stories survive the longest as people tend to recall stories easier than stats or other things.

 So, I guess we can agree that customer experiences are an essential factor when it comes to success or failure of a business.
 So obviously, there’s the question on how to create great customer experience?
 And how to improve it?

-At Usersnap, we collected a few examples on what to look for when getting started with customer experience and when improving it.
+At Usersnap, we collected a few examples on what to look for when getting started with customer feedback and customer experience and when improving it.

 If you do have further examples, please leave a comment in the comment section below as this will help us understand certain customer experiences better.

 1. There will always be some customer problems.
 Be prepared.

 Let’s face it.
 We can’t avoid a 100% error-free environment for our customers.
 Especially when selling highly complex products, I’m sure some of your customers won’t be that happy with your product or service.